Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 * They must not have any base classes besides `kotlin.Any`;
 * No other properties of this class may have backing fields.

+> Note: `inline` modifier for value classes is supported as a legacy feature for compatibility with Kotlin 1.4
+> experimental inline classes and will be deprecated in the future

-Inline classes implicitly override `equals` and `hashCode` member functions of `kotlin.Any` by delegating them to their only data property.
+Value classes implicitly override `equals` and `hashCode` member functions of `kotlin.Any` by delegating them to their only data property.
-Unless `toString` is overriden by the inline class definition, it is also implicitly overriden by delegating to the data property.
+Unless `toString` is overriden by the value class definition, it is also implicitly overriden by delegating to the data property.
-In addition to these, an inline class is allowed by the implementation to be **inlined** where applicable, so that its data property is operated on instead.
+In addition to these, an value class is allowed by the implementation to be **inlined** where applicable, so that its data property is operated on instead.
-This also means that the property may be boxed back to the inline class by using its primary constructor at any time if the compiler decides it is the right thing to do.
+This also means that the property may be boxed back to the value class by using its primary constructor at any time if the compiler decides it is the right thing to do.

-Due to these restrictions, it is highly discouraged to use inline classes with the [reference equality operators][Reference equality expressions].
+Due to these restrictions, it is highly discouraged to use value classes with the [reference equality operators][Reference equality expressions].

+> Note: in the future versions of Kotlin, value classes may be allowed to have more than one data property

 #### Interface declaration